 Oggetto:

 ReadingsJ.
 H. Foard, “What One Kamakura Story Does: Practice, Place and Text in the Account of Ippen at Kumano”, in R. Payne (ed.), Re-Visioning “Kamakura” Buddhism, Univ. of Hawai’i Press, 1998, pp. 101-115.

 Further bibliographical instructions will be provided during the lectures.
-Please, consult the Moodle page of the course for further updates.
+Please, consult the Moodle page of the course, as the material uploaded there is part of the program of the course.
+The syllabus is valid also for non attending students and Erasmus students.

+Oggetto: